mminella/bad/implementations/measure/README.md

 You may also want to consider the `nonblock` and `nocache` options for dd.

+## Using iperf

+The `iperf` tool can be used to measure throughput between two machines.

+One one machine, run iperf in server mode:

+`$ iperf -s -p 2000`

+One another machine, run iperf in client mode:

+`$ iperf -t 20 -p 2000 -i 1 -c <server>`

+This will run iperf for 20 seconds (`-t`), printing the throughtput at 1 second (`-i`) intervals.

+## Using nload

+The `nload` tool allows you to monitor network throughput at a server.
+Just run `nload` and watch the pretty graphs!

 ## Creating the file system

 Command to format the file system: